ray155093/azure-docs.zh-tw/articles/vs-azure-tools-docker-machine-azure-config.md

 <properties
-   pageTitle="用 Docker 電腦在 Azure 中建立 Docker 主機 | Microsoft Azure" description="說明如何使用 Docker 電腦在 Azure 中建立 Docker 主機。" services="azure-container-service" documentationCenter="na" authors="mlearned"
+   pageTitle="Create Docker hosts in Azure with Docker Machine | Microsoft Azure" description="Describes use of Docker Machine to create docker hosts in Azure." services="azure-container-service" documentationCenter="na" authors="mlearned"